Pulover/PuloversMacroCreator/Documentation/Tutorial.md

 5. Press the record hotkey again to stop.
 6. Press the playback hotkey (default is F3) to reproduce your actions.

-You can change record and playback options clicking on the arrows beside those buttons in the toolbar, or going to Settings.
+You can change record and playback options clicking the arrows beside those buttons in the toolbar, or going to Settings.

 Although the recorder is a good choice for quick tasks, **Pulover's Macro Creator** can do many other things if you take the time to learn its commands.
 You can add loops, conditions, create variables and arrays, send text on a background window, search for an image or pixel and much more.